jaredballou/lgsm-gamedata/README.md

 These files are the proof of concept of my new method of supporting all the games LGSM covers.
 It's basically a hierarchial way to define three things:

- * **Script Parameters:** These are things like executable, game name, local directories, and all the rest.
+ * **Script Parameters:** These are things like server_executable, game name, local directories, and all the rest.
  * **Server Parameters:** These are the command-line switches that we give to the actual game server daemon.
 There is a little bit of smarts around the Source and GoldSource parsers, we feed it "minus parameters" and "plus parameters", and it spits them out in a somewhat sane order.
  * **Server Settings:** These are the items that go into \_default.yaml for each game.
 They include the values for the two types of parameters, and are overridden hierarchially by sourcing \_default.yaml, then \_common.yaml, then $instance.yaml from the cfg/servers directory.